PAULA WISEMAN

 [God] has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began.
 2 Timothy 1:9

-I’m doing some study and prep work for a retreat next month when we’ll be studying the call of God.
-It’s easy to dismiss that as something only for preachers or missionaries or other A-list Christians, but God has called each of us.
+It’s easy to dismiss the call of God as something only for preachers or missionaries or other A-list Christians, but God has called each of us.
 In one sense, answering the call is fulfilling the purpose God had in mind for us when He saved us.
 In another sense, it’s an expression of our obedience.
-Here are some things I’ve learned so far about the call.

 The call is unmistakable.
 (Judges 6:22)